DNS-Leo/catzone/pdns-primary_mysql/README.md

 - Replace pdns.conf
 - Start it

-If all went well then the example domains are now being served by both PowerDNS and the secondary.
+If all went well then the example domains are now being served by PowerDNS and the catalog zone is to.

+When you have setup a secondary it now would do to.

-One MySQL query like `DELETE FROM domains WHERE name='example.be'` will the domains and it's records from both.
+So one MySQL query like `DELETE FROM domains WHERE name='example.be'` will delete the domains and it's records from both.